 But to really make a photograph, you need to take the energy on that image storage media, be it film or digital, and create a photograph that means something to you, and which you hope will mean something to others.
 That process can take place in a darkroom, or on a computer with software, or a hybrid of both.
 But it is the completion of the entire creative process.

 So, as far as the image is concerned, I think you take a picture but you make a photograph.

 However, I believe that there is more to it than that.
-Every time I come across a scene that I think is extraordinary I say a small prayer of thanks, because I think it was given to me.
-By whom or what I don't know, but I suspect my mother had her hand in it.
+Every time I come across a scene that I think is extraordinary I say a small prayer of thanks, because I believe it was given to me.
+By whom or what I don't know, but I usually suspect that my mother had her hand in it.
 Buff and I went to Europe for our 35th wedding anniversary and it seemed to me on that trip that there were just too many wonderful pictures to be just random events.
 One example on that trip was Oksana kissing her husband in Venice.
 Another was the dolphins leaping beside our boat in Croatia.
 Another was the tired cook in Lyon.

 Photography lives beyond the technology, the camera, the sensor, the lens.
 Photography is an open mind and open heart.